alishdipani/Old_Website/_posts/2019-07-26-The-show-and-the-plot-functions.md

 ---
 layout:     post
-title:      The show and the plot function
+title:      The show and the plot functions
 date:       2019-07-26 21:32:18
 summary:    Multi plots in Rubyplot
 categories: GSoC2019